cpedro/youtube_subscription_search/README.md

 * This program will collect information about your subscriptions the first time it runs and use this cached information each time.
-This is done to limit the amount of API calls it makes.
-If you update your subscriptions at any time, such as subbinb or unsubbing channels, you will need to refresh the cached data by running:
+This is done to limit the amount of API calls it makes to avoid hitting Google API quotas.
+If you update your subscriptions at any time, such as subbing or unsubbing to channels, you will need to refresh the cached data by running:
   ```bash
   watch_later.py -r
   ```